If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 3. Wait: Let it sit for 10 minutes.

-4. Wash: Throw the item in the washer on hot.
+4. Wash: Put the item in the washer on hot.

 Hydrogen Peroxide

-Hydrogen peroxide is an antifungal and antiviral agent (12).
-It acts like a mild bleach, brightening whites while killing mold.
-Use 3% concentration and spot test colored fabrics first to ensure they don’t fade.
+Hydrogen peroxide is an antifungal and antiviral agent (10).
+It works like a mild bleach, brightening whites while killing mold.
+Use a 3 percent concentration and spot test colored fabrics first so they do not fade.

 3. Commercial Helpers

-For heavy infestations, you may need stronger chemical solutions.
+For heavy infestations, you may need stronger solutions.

 Brush and Detergent

-Do this outside to prevent spores from landing on your carpet.
+Do this outside so spores do not land on your carpet.

-1. Scrub: Use a soft-bristled brush or old toothbrush to physically remove visible mold.
+1. Scrub: Use a soft-bristled brush or old toothbrush to lift visible mold off the fabric.

 2. Treat: Spray a commercial stain remover or heavy-duty liquid detergent directly on the spots.